M-arcus/cloudron-docs/docs/documentation/apps/rainloop.md

 To enable it, open a [Web terminal](/documentation/apps/#web-terminal) and edit the file `/app/data/_data_/_default_/configs/application.ini`.
 Set the value of `allow_admin_panel` to `On`.
-The admin username and password can be set in the same file using the values `admin_login` and `admin_password`.
+The default admin credentials
+are:

+Username: `admin`
+Password: `12345`

 Restart the app for the changes to take effect.

 We highly recommend disabling the admin panel after use.